-from Card # J11 'Fuel Components' 2 x fuel tank filler bodies: ----
+- from Card # J11 or #11T 'Fuel Components'

+2 x fuel tank filler bodies:

+- Epoxy resin and flock

 Mark the position of the opening

 First we need to mark the side-to-side distance from the wing root to the centre of the filler body opening and in order to do this we must determine the exact length of the wing tank.
 To do this take the supplied breather tube and shape the end to a point as shown below.
 Feed the breather tube into the tank from the top front wing root fitting and carefully work it past the tank ribs until you find the end of the tank.